apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

  - Apigee Edge expressions v1.0
  - Apigee Edge message-flow v1.0
  - Apache commons lang v2.6 - String and Date utilities
- - Apache commons codec 1.7 - Base64 decoder
+ - Apache commons codec 1.7 - Base64 and Hex codecs
  - not-yet-commons-ssl v0.3.9 - RSA private/public crypto

 Jars not available in Edge:
  - Nimbus JOSE JWT v3.1.2
  - json-smart v1.3
- - Google Guava 18.0 (for collections utilities)
+ - Google Guava 18.0 (for collections utilities and cache)
+ - Apache commons lang3 v3.4 - FastDateFormat

 All these jars must be available on the classpath for the compile to succeed.
 The build.sh script should download all of these files for